-Alister MacKenzie receives a fair amount of attention every year around this time thanks to his central role in the creation of Augusta National.
+Alister MacKenzie receives a fair amount of attention every year around April thanks to his central role in the creation of Augusta National.
 However, the home of the Masters represents only one thread in a design career—arguably the greatest of all-time—that spanned the globe.

 MacKenzie was born in 1870 to Scottish parents living in the north of England.
 He grew up to study medicine at Cambridge, eventually joining his father’s medical practice in Leeds.
 In 1900, he joined the Somerset Light Infantry as a surgeon and served in the Boer War, learning camouflage techniques that he later applied to his golf architecture.

 In 1919, MacKenzie joined forces with Harry S. Colt and his second career took off.
 Along with a busy slate of work around Britain, another highlight of this period was his hand-drawn survey of the Old Course, St. Andrews: MacKenzie claimed to have taken a full year to depict the many subtleties of the links.

 The “Good Doctor’s” story gets especially exciting from 1926.
 Now flying solo as an architect, his grand adventures in Australia, California, and Argentina (among other destinations) brought those locales some of the best courses in the world.
 In some cases, the architect never saw his courses in completed form, but the likes of Robert Hunter in California, Alex Russell and Mick Morcom Down Under, and Perry Maxwell in the Midwest ensured his vision would shine through.

 In 1920, he published the book Golf Architecture.
 Its most famous essay, on the 13 essential features of an ideal golf course, has become something like the Ten Commandments of design.
 Alister MacKenzie occasionally broke his own rules, but the principles—two loops of nine holes, tight routing plans (“little walking between greens and tees”), the avoidance of blind shots and lost balls—appear regularly.